-- Shower in a seated position to save energy and reduce the risk of falling. - It is safe to raise your arms to wash your hair. - It is helpful to have adequate grab bars in your tub or shower enclosure.
+- Shower/bathe in a seated position to save energy and reduce risk of falling consider a shower/bath seat. - It is safe to raise your arms to wash your hair keep your elbows pulled in towards your chest. - Consider grabs bars in your tub or shower enclosure.